 III.A.4.
 ASCC Subcommittees: Responsibilities for approving courses, General Education courses, and assessing General Education courses are delegated to several small subcommittees.
 There are 2 Arts and Humanities Subcommittees, 1 Natural and Mathematical Sciences Subcommittee, and 1 Social and Behavioral Sciences Subcommittee.
 Both Arts and Humanities Subcommittees consist of 2 faculty members of the full ASCC (1 drawn from the ASC Faculty Senate and 1 appointed by the Dean in consultation with the divisional dean), 1 appointed ASC faculty member who is not a member of the full ASCC, 1 faculty member from a professional school, and the Assistant Dean for Curriculum (who serves as a non-voting, ex officio member of the subcommittee).
 The Natural and Mathematical Sciences Subcommittee and the Social and Behavioral Sciences Subcommittee each consist of 3 faculty members of the full ASCC (2 drawn from the ASC Faculty Senate and 1 appointed by the Dean in consultation with the divisional deans), 1 appointed ASC faculty member who is not a member of the full ASCC, 1 faculty member from a professional school, and the Assistant Dean for Curriculum (who serves as a nonvoting, ex officio member of the subcommittee).
-There are also three subcommittees that deal with specific GE categories: the Race, Ethnicity, and Gender Diversity Subcommittee and the 2 Themes Subcommittees; each consists of 4 faculty members that represent all three divisions of the College of Arts and Sciences and 1 representative from a professional school.
-The chairs and some members of the Race, Ethnic, and Gender Diversity Subcommittee and the Themes Subcommittees are also members of the full ASCC.
+There are also three subcommittees that deal with specific GE categories: the Race, Ethnicity, and Gender Diversity Subcommittee and the 2 Themes Subcommittees; each consists of 4 faculty members that represent all three divisions of the College of Arts and Sciences, 1 representative from a professional school, and the Assistant Dean for Curriculum (who serves as a non-voting, ex officio member of the subcommittee).
+The chairs and some members of the Race, Ethnicity, and Gender Diversity Subcommittee and the Themes Subcommittees are also members of the full ASCC.
 If additional ad hoc committees are needed to address special curricular matters, they are appointed by the Dean and will be formed using ASCC members and/or other members of the faculty.